-The Japanese want to do business with people and companies that have integrity.
+Japanese clients want to do business with people and companies that have integrity.
 If you exhibit at a show and the show didn’t meet your expectations, don’t write off the experience.
-The Japanese are cautious if they don’t know you.
+Japanese consumers are cautious if they don’t know you.
 When you exhibit at a conference, you need to have additional support– speakers, sponsorships and the like—to put the Japanese market at ease.
-While in China everyone is gung ho, the Japanese build relationships carefully.
+While in China everyone is gung ho, Japanese companies build relationships carefully.
 They appreciate efforts in meeting Japanese tastes.
 Many of them do not speak English and saving face is important.
 They are a very private people and do not like to stand out.

 US exhibitors who are comfortable exhibiting throughout Europe should not think because Japan is ‘international’ that the exhibiting experience is the same.
 For one thing, although hospitality is expected in the exhibit, no alcohol is served unless it is your product, and then it is only to be made available in tasting portions.
 Common catering items include beverages: green tea, water and coffee.
 Food is generally avoided since it is considered rude to eat in front of others.
 On the other hand, meals in restaurants after hours are considered a perfect activity for building relationships.

 Show hours are much more consistent with those in the US.
 Shows in Japan are often three days, running generally from 10 AM to 5 PM.
 Three days are set aside for installation, although the trend is toward two days which saves the organizers on the cost of the venue rental.
 Ordinarily there is only one day for dismantling—sometimes two for larger shows.
 Because the next show needs to move in, often only a few hours are allowed to dismantle, typically from after the show ends at 5pm until midnight.

 There are a variety of cultural nuances that must be observed to have a successful presence in Japan: careful building of relationships, body language, ‘saving face,’ and corporate hierarchies.